 Why visual tools are the number one untapped key to digital transformation

 The Fourth Industrial Revolution has brought a wave of change, a wave of innovation and of disruption.
 It is often described as the ongoing automation of the world or the expanded use of smart technology, and it has been one of the key drivers behind the many digital transformation initiatives that are changing the workplace and the world economy.
-Some of the next generation of digital technologies that are driving change in the world today are artificial intelligence (AI), Internet of Things (IoT), Big Data and Robotics.
+Some of the next generations of digital technologies that are driving change in the world today are artificial intelligence (AI), the Internet of Things (IoT), Big Data, and Robotics.

 These new waves of technology are bringing both opportunities and disruptions.
 Leaders in every company are asking themselves not just how to survive but how to thrive, and that question is what has led to the unprecedented wave of digital transformation undertakings The world is seeing today.

 Common Mistakes We've Seen

 Technology leaders are charged with how to harness these technologies and opportunities to improve everything from products to business models to business processes.
 Here at Userful, one of the mistakes we most often see in digital transformation projects, is that organizations sometimes fail to consider how fundamental the visual elements are. as a result, they fail to include visual considerations early enough in their planning.